maravtdm/lookandfeel/README.md

 # lookandfeel

-The package provide a Slackware slackbuild script for plasma5
+The package provide a Slackware slackbuild for plasma5
 It's an automatic theme switcher when day starts & ends

 It uses "daemon" to turn the script into daemon